 Star important emails and have a goal to respond or take action within 24 hours.

-Turn it into a task (or move the info elsewhere)
+Turn an email into a task (or move the info elsewhere)

-9 – Video > See how to organize your Gmail in action!
+9 – Video: How to organize your inbox in action!

 If you’ve found these tips to be helpful, they only scratch the surface of all the digital organization you can conquer in your life!